MarkusFerdinandDablander/Playing-around-with-Variational-Autoencoders/README.md

 # Creating-artifial-faces-using-Variational-Autoencoders
-Playing around with VAEs to create artificial faces
+Playing around with VAEs to create artificial faces.